-Moms you’ve definitely heard this message….being a mom is the “best thing that will ever happen to you”, and although that may be true, it certainly doesn’t feel like it right now, does it!
+Moms you’ve no doubt heard the message….”being a mom is the best thing that will ever happen to you”.
+Although that may be true, it certainly doesn’t feel like it right now, does it!

 Right now it’s feeling pretty scary and lonely.
 Right now your mind may be racing with all of the choices you have to make and the schedules you have to keep.
 You want people to come and help but you can’t seem to ask so you resign to struggling all by yourself.
 You may even have a supportive partner that tries to help but your anxiety pushes him or her away and the messages in your mind convince you that you’re the only one who knows what to do.

 You’re exhausted, anxious, and sad.
 You feel irritable, resentful, and shameful.
 You are over controlling, under eating, and definitely not sleeping.
 You are feeling like a failure… and you don’t understand why.

 You’re not alone!
 Did you know that 1 in 7 women experience depression during pregnancy and 1 in 5 women experience depression postpartum?

 Some common symptoms that may indicate the need for help with a perinatal mood disorder are: